Symposia (invited participants only)

 Co-Convenors: Daniela Schwarz-Wings, Martin Kundrat

 Archaeopteryx is probably the most iconic vertebrate fossil.
-Ever since their discovery, the isolated feather and the now 11 body fossils of Archaeopteryx have been subject to intensive scientific research and quite often controversial conclusions.
-Over the past 150 years, our perception of the “Urvogel” has changed radically.
-The importance of this fossil as a pivotal evidence in the evolution of birds has never decreased, and until today, Archaeopteryx can be viewed as being phylogenetically in a position that heralds the rise of birds from feathered dinosaurs.
-Spectacular finds of feathered dinosaurs, “dinobirds”, and early true birds have been discovered recently, but none of them remained uncompared to Archaeopteryx, and there is barely a phylogenetic analysis on the theropod-bird transition that goes without including Archaeopteryx.
-Yet, until today, the Archaeopteryx fossils are viewed controversially, with some of the most critical points to be discussed being their phylogenetic position and their flight abilities.
+Ever since their discovery, the isolated feather and the now 11 body fossils of Archaeopteryx have been subject to intensive scientific research and quite often controversial interpretations.
+Although Archaeopteryx can still be viewed as being phylogenetically in a position that heralds the rise of birds from small feathered theropods, the Archaeopteryx fossils are often discussed in terms of their flying capability and characters used to distinguish a bird from a dinosaur.

 The lives of temnospondyls: investigations into their biology